swethakrishn/VisCount/README.md

 # VisCount

 > **VisCount: Evaluating Counting Capabilities of Multimodal Video-LLMs**
-> Swetha Krishnan, Rahasya Barkur
+> Swetha Krishnan, Rahasya Barkur, Kushal Raju
 > COMPSCI 670, Fall 2024

 VisCount is a comprehensive dataset for more robust evaluations of multimodal video-LLMs, containing images and videos with varying object frequencies and object classes.
 VisCount aims to bridge the gap in evaluating the object counting capabilities of MultiModal-LLMs.